unisave-cloud/compiler/README.md

 # Unisave Compiler

 This repository contains the service that performs backend compilation.
-It is the [Roslyn](https://github.com/dotnet/roslyn) copmiler that comes with Mono, packaged as an HTTP service in a Docker container.
+It uses the [Roslyn](https://github.com/dotnet/roslyn) compiler that comes with Mono, packaged as an HTTP service in a Docker container.

 It tries to provide similar compilation to what [Unity performs](https://docs.unity3d.com/2020.1/Documentation/Manual/CSharpCompiler.html).

 ## Compilation API

-The request to compile a backend that has been uploaded has the following structure:
+The request to compile a backend that has been uploaded to the cloud storage has the following structure:

 ```json
 {